Blood Relations

 - 2024: Family with multiple siblings and in-laws

 ⚡ Exam Strategy: In complex problems, assign generation levels (G1 = oldest, G2 = parents, G3 = siblings, G4 = children).
 Work from known relationships downward, labeling each person as you go.
-If a relationship cannot be determined (e.g., male or female not specified), note the ambiguity.
+If a relationship cannot be determined (e.g., gender not specified), note the ambiguity.

 📐 Diagram Reference